hackclub/hackclub/workshops/space_game/README.md

 ---

 # Create Space Bar Games!
+We all love spamming the space bar so let's make a game based on it.
 In this workshop, we will be creating a two space bar games.
 In the first you have to press 100 times as fast as possible, and in the second you have to press has much as possible in 5 seconds.

 <img src="https://cloud-ny55iopyv.vercel.app/0screenshot__1446_.png" width="580" alt="Space Game 1 Example">